harryngict/NetworkCompose/README.md

 ```

 ## III.
 Usage
-In the given diagram, there are two distinct classes designed to handle different types of requests: Regular Call (RC) and Multiple with Priority (MCP).
-The Regular Call functionality is implemented using the NetworkBuilder class, while the Multiple with Priority functionality relies on the NetworkPriorityDispatcher class.
-It's important to note that since the NetworkPriorityDispatcher class inherits from the NetworkBuilder class, it can also be employed for Regular Call scenarios.
+In the given diagram, there are two distinct classes designed to handle two different types of requests: Regular Call (RC) and Multiple with Priority (MCP).
+The Regular Call functionality is implemented using the NetworkBuilder class, while the Multiple with Priority relies on the NetworkPriorityDispatcher class.

+**It's important to note that since the NetworkPriorityDispatcher class inherits from the NetworkBuilder class, it can also be employed for Regular Call scenarios.**

 ### 3.1 Initialization
 - Option 1: NetworkBuilder Initialization